dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

     ##[error].dotnet/sdk/6.0.100-rc.1.21411.28/NuGet.RestoreEx.targets(19,5): error : (NETCORE_ENGINEERING_TELEMETRY=Restore) Failed to retrieve information about 'Microsoft.Extensions.Hosting.WindowsServices' from remote source 'https://pkgs.dev.azure.com/dnceng/9ee6d478-d288-47f7-aacc-f6e6d082ae6d/_packaging/c9f8ac11-6bd8-4926-8306-f075241547f7/nuget/v3/flat2/microsoft.extensions.hosting.windowsservices/index.json'.
     ```

-    We could choose the section ot the message: `Failed to retrieve information about 'Microsoft.Extensions.Hosting.WindowsServices' from remote source`.
-This is a good option because it targets a particular problem but excludes details of the build,hich is going to make it possible for this same error to match with other builds.
+    We could choose this part of the message: `Failed to retrieve information about 'Microsoft.Extensions.Hosting.WindowsServices' from remote source`.
+This is a good option because it targets a particular problem but excludes details of the build, thus making it possible for this same error to match with other builds.

 After selecting the message, fill the "ErrorMessage";